 HP offers both standard and high-yield ink cartridges for the OfficeJet Pro 9015e, ranging from $22.99 each for the former and up to $34.99 for the latter.
 Standard color cartridges are rated for up to 700 pages each, or 1,600 pages for the high-yield option.
 (Black ink cartridges come in one size, and are rated for up to 1,000 pages.)
 That averages out to 3.2 cents per page for color cartridges — or 2.2 cents for high-yield — and 3.3 cents for black ink cartridges.

-One of the big draws for the HP OfficeJet Pro 9015e, however, is the prospect of utilizing HP Instant Ink (included with HP+), a monthly service that ensures new ink or toner cartridges are delivered to your door — before you even have the chance to run out.
+One of the big draws for the HP OfficeJet Pro 9015e, however, is the prospect of utilizing HP Instant Ink (included with HP+, once activated), a monthly service that ensures new ink or toner cartridges are delivered to your door — before you even have the chance to run out.
 You get six months of free ink or toner when you sign up for an HP+ Print Plan, which is based on how many pages you expect to print on a regular basis.
 Plans range from $0.99 for just 15 pages per month to $24.99 for 700 pages; when your printer detects low ink levels, you can expect an ink delivery to be on the way, without you having to lift a finger.
 For anyone with weekly admin chores and a short attention span, this service may well be worth the cost of entry.